xregistry/spec/core/spec.md

 ```

 Where:
-- the key (`ID`) of each item in the map MUST be the `id` of the
-  respective Group
-- the HTTP body SHOULD contain the latest representation of the Groups being
+- the HTTP body SHOULD contain the latest representation of each Group prior
-  deleted prior to being deleted
+  prior to being deleted.
+If present, the order and size of the array MUST
-- the response MAY exclude the nested Resource collections if returning them
-  is challenging
+  match the order of the request's array
+- the response MUST NOT include any inlinable attributes (such as Registry
+  nested collection)

 ---

 ### Resources

-Resources represent the main entity that the Registry is managing.
-Each
+Resources typically represent the main entity that the Registry is managing.
-Resource is associated with a Group to aid in their discovery and to show
+Each Resource is associated with a Group to aid in their discovery and to show
 a relationship with related Resources in that same Group.
 Those Resources
 appear within the Group's `RESOURCEs` collection.

-Resources, like all entities in the Registry can be modified, but Resources
+Resources, like all entities in the Registry, can be modified but Resources
 can also have a version history associated with them, allowing for users to
 retrieve previous Versions of the Resource.
 In this respect, Resources have
 a 2-layered definition.
-The first layer is the Registry Resource entity itself,
+The first layer is the Resource entity itself,
-while the second layer is the `versions` collection - the version history of
+while the second layer is its `versions` collection - the version history of
 the Resource.
 The Resource entity can be thought of as an alias for the
 "latest" Version of the Resource, and as such, most of the attributes shown
 when processing the Resource will be associated with the "latest" Version.